ycollet/coinor-cmake/README.md

 Tasks:

+- [ ] Check the usage of CHECK_SYMBOL_EXISTS (missing -lm and parenthesis)
+- [ ] Finish tests for DyLP
+- [ ] Check missing functions and missing headers in Vol and DyLP
 - [ ] Fine tune check of headers and add missing check from original configure.ac files
 - [ ] use add_test to test various combination of flags
-- [ ] Use External_Project to compile Thirdparty libraries of each project:
-  - [ ] disable mumps compilation if a fortran compiler is not available (Windows / Linux)
-  - [ ] download and compile metis with mumps.